poojainsightsnine/RestaurantAnalysis/README.md

 The analysis is performed using SQL (MySQL) for data processing and Power BI for interactive visualization.

 🎯 Objectives
-Identify top cuisines and their popularity
+Identify top cuisines and their popularity<br>
 Analyze restaurant distribution across cities
 Study pricing trends
 Evaluate online delivery impact